Survivors are found in homes smashed by Japan quake that killed 94 people. Dozens are still missing

-WAJIMA, Japan (AP) — A woman was pulled carefully from the rubble 72 hours after a 7.6 magnitude quake rattled Ishikawa Prefecture.
-Deaths climbed Friday to 94 people, and 222 people were missing after a series of powerful quakes rattled Japan’s western coast and triggered tsunamis.
+WAJIMA, Japan (AP) — A woman was pulled carefully from the rubble 72 hours after a series of powerful quakes started rattling Japan’s western coast.
+Despite rescue efforts, the death toll Friday grew to at least 94 people, and the number of missing was lowered to 222 after it shot up the previous day.

-The Earthquake Research Institute at the University of Tokyo found that the sandy coastline had shifted by up to 820 feet seaward in some places.
-Thousands of Japanese troops have joined the disaster relief effort.
-With some routes cut off by the destruction, worries were growing about communities in which water, food, blankets and medicine have yet to arrive.

 An older man was found alive Wednesday in a collapsed home in Suzu, one of the hardest-hit cities in Ishikawa Prefecture.
 His daughter called out, “Dad, dad,” as a flock of firefighters got him out on a stretcher, praising him for holding on for so long after Monday’s 7.6 magnitude earthquake.